cnsaavedra/ffxiv_statistics/README.md

-# ffxiv_statistics
+# Final Fantasy XIV Statistics
-Shows FC Demographics
+Shows the statistics from the MMORPG Final Fantasy XIV and showcases demographics, data and more!